 #3.
 Earn Interest During Interest-Free Period

 When you pay in cash or through debit card, money instantly goes out from your pocket or bank account to the merchant.

 #4.
-Special Offer With Credit Cards
+You Get Exclusive Special Offers & Discounts With Credit Cards

 #5.
 Saving On EMI Transactions